Lituhana/Automation-Project-with-Cypress/README.md

 The objective of this project is to demonstrate:

-- E2E test automation using Cypress
+- End 2 end test automation using Cypress
 - Test case documentation and traceability
 - Basic bug reporting practices
-- Structured test management workflow
+- Dynamic data handling